Shumonsta/BI2/README.md

 # BI2
 A Group Project as part of Code Institute's July Hackathon 2020
-<h1 align="center">Code Institute Website</h1>
+<h1 align="center">Readofamily Website</h1>

 [View the live project here.](TBA)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main marketing website for readofamily.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential svolunteers and participants interested in taking part in the activities.

 <h2 align="center"><img src="img/grpread.png"></h2>